w3c/wai-curricula/index.md

 ## Structure

-Each teaching unit describes its purpose; learning outcomes; teaching, and assessment ideas; and suggested teaching resources.
+Each teaching unit describes its purpose, presents a set of learning outcomes; teaching and assessment ideas; and suggested teaching resources.
+In addition, each unit contains a set of topics to help you better structure the contents of the course.

 The following is a list of the current items in the units, and an explanation of their main purpose.

 ### Introduction